Intermittent Communication: Upper Bounds

 It seems that~\eqref{cap3} gives better upper bounds for the range of $\alpha$ shown in the figures ($1 < \alpha \le 2$).
 However, the other upper bound $C_1^\prime$ can give better results for the limiting values of $\alpha \to \infty$ or $p_t \to 0$.
 We have

 This is because of the fact that by increasing $\alpha$, and thus decreasing $p_t$, we have more zero insertions and the first kind of genie-aided system provides side-information less frequently leading to tighter upper bounds.
-The best upper bound for the limiting case of $\alpha \to \infty$ found by~\eqref{e-lim-alpha-inf} is $0.6739$ bits/s.
-In principle, we can use the upper bound on $g(a,b)$ in Proposition~\ref{prop-lower-upper-bound} to upper bound $C_1$ and $C_2$.
-By doing so, we can find the bounds for larger values of $s$ and $b_{max}$, because we can calculate the upper bound~\eqref{e-upper-bound} for larger arguments.
-It seems that this does not improve the upper bounds significantly for the range of $\alpha$ shown in the figures.
-However, by upper bounding~\eqref{e-lim-alpha-inf} via~\eqref{e-upper-bound}, we can tighten the upper bound for the limiting case of $\alpha \to \infty$ to $0.6307$ bits/s.
+The best upper bound for the limiting case of $\alpha \to \infty$ found by~\eqref{e-lim-alpha-inf} is $0.6307$ bits per channel use.

 Although the gap between the achievable rates and upper bounds is not particularly tight, especially for large values of intermittency rate $\alpha$, the upper bounds suggest that the linear scaling of the receive window with respect to the codeword length considered in the system model is natural since there is a tradeoff between the capacity of the channel and the intermittency rate.
 By contrast, in asynchronous communication~\cite{asynch-wornell-1, asynch-wornell}, where the transmission of the codeword is contiguous, only exponential scaling $n=e^{\alpha k}$ induces a tradeoff between capacity and asynchronism.